kindelia-archive/Kindelia/README.md

 will bring several benefits, such as lower energy consumption and faster finality times.
 It also has neat features such as Ethash, for ASIC-resistance, and GHOST, for mining efficiency.
-Kindelia drops these features for the sake of simplicity, featuring just a simple Proof-of-Work onsensus.
+Kindelia drops these features for the sake of simplicity, featuring just a simple Proof-of-Work consensus.

 ## 5. A simpler virtual machine